Inverted equation of state and general approach to vacuum-like configurations: Introduction

 \section{Introduction}

-Typically, black holes contain singularities hidden under the horizon and one is led to special efforts to cure therm.
-For spherically symmetric configurations (which is our subject) this is the point (or, more precisely, hypersurface) where coordinate $r=0$.
+Typically, black holes contain singularities hidden under the horizon and one is led to special efforts to cure them.
+For spherically symmetric configurations (which is our subject) this is the point (or, more precisely, hypersurface) where the coordinate $r=0$.
 There are different ways to solve this task.
-One of them relies on so-called vacuum-like configurations with $ p_{r}=-\rho $ where $p_{r}$ is the radial pressure and $\rho $ is the energy density \cite{glin}, \cite{dym}.
-This allows us to have a regular center since near $r=0$ the metric behaves similarly to the de Sitter one \cite {dym}.
-Recently, new wave of interest arose to constructing models of regular black holes.
-In refs. \cite{ov1} - \cite{ov-k2} it was considered how one can achieve compact configurations with a regular center that look as the Schwarzschild black hole for an external observer.
+This is a rather vast subject and we refer the reader to a review \cite{ans} and references therein ((including, for example, black universes, models in nonlinear electrodynamics, etc.).
+In the present Letter, we concentrate only on one but important class of such objects - the so-called vacuum-like configurations with the equation of state $p_{r}=-\rho $ where $ p_{r}$ is the radial pressure and $\rho $ is the energy density \cite{glin}, \cite{dym}.
+This allows us to have a regular center since near $r=0$ the geometry behaves similarly to the de Sitter metric \cite{dym}.

+Recently, a new wave of interest has arisen to constructing models of regular black holes.
+They can be considered as an alternative to so-called black bounces \cite{bron}.
+Also, in refs. \cite{ov1} - \cite{ov-k2} it was studied how one can achieve compact configurations with a regular center that look like the Schwarzschild black hole for an external observer.
 Actually, the metrics discussed there also belong to the aforementioned vacuum-like class.

-Meanwhile, neither in the aforementioned works nor in \ the pioneering work \cite{dym} a concrete physically relevant equation of state that relates the tangential pressure and energy density $p_{\theta }(\rho )$ was suggested.
-Instead, some trial configurations with dependence $\rho (r)$ (or the mass that corresponds to such a density) were taken by hand.
-One more method to obtain regular black holes consists in essential modification of the metric near the center directly \cite{bard}, \cite{vis}.
+Meanwhile, neither in the aforementioned works nor in \ the pioneering work \cite{dym} a concrete, physically relevant equation of state that relates the tangential pressure to the energy density $p_{\theta }(\rho )$ was suggested.
+Instead, some trial configurations with dependence $\rho (r)$ (or the mass corresponding to such a density) were taken by hand.
+Another method to obtain regular black holes consists in essentially modifying of the metric near the center \cite{bard}, \cite{vis}.

-In addition to regular vacuum black holes, their singular counterparts are also interesting.
-For example, for the linear equation of state configurations describing a black hole surrounded by quintessence were found \cite{kis}.
+In addition to regular vacuum-like black holes, their singular counterparts are also of interest.
+For example, for the linear equation of state configurations describing a black hole surrounded by quintessence have been found \cite{kis}.
 See also their recent modification in \cite{sant}.